subho2810/subho2810/README.md

 # Hey, I am Subhojeet Ghosh!
 Great to see you here! ✨✨✨✨✨✨✨

- * currently pursuing my Bachelor's in Computer Science From BIT MESRA OFF CAMPUS DEOGHAR
+ * currently pursuing my Bachelor's in Computer Science From BIT MESRA
- * JAVA DESKTOP APPLICATION DEVELOPER ( Java Swing ).
+ * Backend Java Developer
- * Front End Web Developer.
+ * Software Engineer At CGI
 Find out more about me & feel free to connect with me here:

 <p align="center">